2010 Swedish cold waves: January

 January was in the southern part of the country the coldest for 23 years, the deep freeze of 1987.
 Some cold weather had finished 2009 and was followed with solid freezing temperatures during the first week of January.
 The December means were not by any means extreme, but the cold would gradually build up.
-The intense cold set in between January 7 and January 15, with Horn as far south as in northern Götaland recording an overnight low of -31.6 C and Hemavan in the north of the country recording -40.8 C. Relatively less extreme temperatures would follow during the second half of the month, until the final days of January saw another cold snap after some heavy snowfall on January 27–28.
+The intense cold set in between 7 January and 15 January, with Horn as far south as in northern Götaland recording an overnight low of -31.6 C and Hemavan in the north of the country recording -40.8 C. Relatively less extreme temperatures would follow during the second half of the month, until the final days of January saw another cold snap after some heavy snowfall on 27–28 January.
 During the final three days of the month low temperatures fell below -20 C in most areas far south in the country.
 Linköping recorded -28.9 C, which was the coldest temperature recorded on this location since the record-breaking 1942 cold wave.
 The end result of January was that capital Stockholm that is inside an urban heat island did not record a single temperature above 0.0 C all month.
 In Örebro the maximum temperature recorded was -0.6 C and in Västerås -1 C, which is very rare for an area so far south in Sweden.
 Remarkably, the far north of the country saw less severe January temperatures than during the 1961-1990 reference period.

 February

 February was colder than usual, although not matching the January extremes in the southerly parts of the country.
 The cold was shifted further north, with Nikkaluokta above the polar circle having a monthly mean of -19.9 C and an average low of -27.3 C. With means below Dalälven (the boundary between Svealand and Norrland) being between -2 C and -7 C in most cases the heavy snowfall was a larger issue.
 Westerlies mixed with the colder than usual air made snowfall abundant during the low-pressure systems' resurgence on the west coast.
 Although no February precipitation records were broken, an unusual amount of what fell came as snow in the southerly part of the country, where winter highs normally are above freezing.
 The frequent snowfall caused havoc for rail transport, with severe delays and cancellations of many lines.
-The night of February 22 was among the coldest of the entire cold wave, with Stockholm recording -21.0 C inside the urban heat island and -27.5 C being measured in Örebro.
-February 24 saw the coldest temperature of the winter being recorded in Naimakka in the far north with -42 C.
+The night of 22 February was among the coldest of the entire cold wave, with Stockholm recording -21.0 C inside the urban heat island and -27.5 C being measured in Örebro.
+24 February saw the coldest temperature of the winter being recorded in Naimakka in the far north with -42 C.